 The Trail Conservancy (TTC) is a 501(c)3 dedicated to protecting, enhancing, and connecting the Ann and Roy Butler Trail at Lady Bird Lake for the benefit of all.

 The Butler Trail was established in the 1970s and was operated and maintained by the City of Austin’s Parks and Recreation Department (PARD).
-In 2003, a group of passionate Trail users formed the Town Lake Foundation to enhance the Trail.
+In 2003, a group of passionate Trail users formed the Town Lake Trail Foundation to enhance the Trail.
 Since then, TTC has invested over $19 million in various improvements, programs, and community engagement opportunities to the public asset.

-In 2022, The Trail Conservancy signed a Parks Operating and Maintenance Agreement with PARD granting primary stewardship of the 10-mile Trail and almost 300 acres of parkland that makes up the Town Lake Metropolitan Park to TTC.
+In 2022, The Trail Conservancy signed a Park Operating and Maintenance Agreement with PARD granting primary stewardship of the 10-mile Trail and almost 300 acres of parkland that makes up the Town Lake Metropolitan Park to TTC.

 To protect, enhance, and connect.